How do I apply?

 6. How is the Junior Programme structured?

-The Junior Programme lasts 30 or 36 months and consists of 5-6 stations within a core area.
+The Junior Programme lasts 36 months and consists of 5-6 stations within a core area.
 The rotation between the stations normally takes place every 6 months.

 The aim of the first half of the Junior Programme, the so-called trainee phase, is for the trainee to get to know the company and their colleagues as well as go through basic initial training in the specialist themes and day-to-day business.

 A potential analysis is carried out after the first year where all participants, together with our internal coaches and observers, identify their strengths and development areas and set the course for their future career path.

 In the second half of the Junior Programme, trainees deepen their specialist knowledge and start preparing for the final station.

 7. Do you also provide training for the Junior Programme?

 Various on-the-job and off-the-job training is carried out throughout the Junior Programme, which help the Juniors to develop their skills in specialist and general business topics.